Vint: Development

 The game emerged during the latter half of the 19th century.
-In primitive forms, known as Siberian Vint, the value of the trick depended on the level of the contract and the trump suit.
-Later, this was simplified so that the level of the contract was the only thing the value of the trick depended on.
+In primitive forms, known as Siberian vint, a trick's value depended on the level of the contract and the trump suit.
+Later, this was simplified so that the level of the contract was the only thing the value depended on.

-Towards the end of the 19th century, the kitty was added to the game.
-The highest bidder took a kitty of 4 cards to his hand and gave one card for every other player before the card play started.
-Towards the end of the 19th century, also the card exchange mechanism used in Skruuvi was born.
-The highest bidder took the kitty in his hand, gave 4 cards for his partner, who, in turn, gave one card for every other player.
-This enabled the declarer side to arrange themselves very shaped hands, which lead to higher contracts.
+Toward the end of the 19th century, the kitty was added to the game.
+The highest bidder took a kitty of 4 cards to his hand and gave one card for every other player before play started.
+Also toward the end of the 19th century, the card exchange mechanism used in Skruuvi was born.
+The highest bidder took the kitty in his hand, gave 4 cards for his partner, who in turn gave one card for every other player.
+This enabled the declarer side to arrange very shaped hands, which led to higher contracts.

-The first rule book for bridge, dated 1886, was Biritch, or Russian Whist written by John Collinson, an English financier working in Ottoman Constantinople (now Istanbul).
-It and his subsequent letter to The Saturday Review dated May 28, 1906, document the origin of Biritch as being the Russian community in Constantinople.
+The first rulebook for bridge, dated 1886, was Biritch, or Russian Whist, by John Collinson, an English financier working in Ottoman Constantinople (now Istanbul).
+It and his subsequent letter to The Saturday Review dated May 28, 1906, document the origin of Biritch as the Russian community in Constantinople.
 The word biritch is thought to be a transliteration of the Russian word Бирюч (бирчий, бирич), an occupation of a herald or announcer.

-There are references to Vint in classical Russian literature, notably in the short stories of Anton Chekhov, and in Cancer Ward by Aleksandr Solzhenitsyn.
-The composer Tchaikovsky was a very enthusiastic player.
+There are references to vint in classical Russian literature, notably the short stories of Anton Chekhov, The Death of Ivan Ilyich by Leo Tolstoy and Cancer Ward by Aleksandr Solzhenitsyn.
+The composer Tchaikovsky was an enthusiastic player.

 Skruuvi

-Skruuvi is a Finnish variant of Vint, and it became common in Finland while it was a part of Russia.
-The rules of Skruuvi diverged slowly from Vint, and the rules were codified in the 1940s in the books Skruuviopas by the pseudonym O.L. and Uusi täydellinen skruuvipelin ohjekirja by the pseudonym E.N.
+Skruuvi is a Finnish variant of vint that became common in Finland while it was a part of Russia.
+Skruuvi's rules diverged slowly from vint, and were codified in the 1940s in the books Skruuviopas by the pseudonym O.L. and Uusi täydellinen skruuvipelin ohjekirja by the pseudonym E.N.
 Maalari.
-Skruuvi is still played in Finland as a niche hobby whereas Vint is not played in Russia.
-Helsingin Suomalainen Klubi still organizes annual Toro Skruuvi tournament in honour of Arvo Ylppö, an enthusiastic Skruuvi player.
+Skruuvi is still played in Finland as a niche hobby whereas vint is not played in Russia.
+Helsingin Suomalainen Klubi still organizes annual Toro Skruuvi tournament in honor of Arvo Ylppö, an enthusiastic Skruuvi player.

 Skruuvi uses a bidding system similar to bridge, but the emphasis of the bidding system is more in signifying individual high cards, similar to slam-investigating cue bids in bridge.